Awards For First Year Students

 Established in 1989 in memory of Glenn Carlisle (B.S. ’77) and Elizabeth Norris Bogitsh (B.S. ’82), this award recognizes high standards in physical fitness, participation in recreational sports, and sportsmanship.
 It is awarded each year to a Vanderbilt undergraduate or graduate student who demonstrates a strong commitment to campus recreational programs and by example and leadership has inspired participation and sportsmanlike conduct in these activities.
 A trophy is presented to the recipient and his/her name is engraved on a plaque in the Student Recreation Center.
 Questions regarding the award may be directed to email@example.com

-The John T. & Lizzie Allen McGill First Year Award (Two First Year Students)
+The John T. & Lizzie Allen McGill First Year Awards (Two First Year Students)

 Reverend Beverly A. Asbury Award for Interfaith Dialogue